integer-net/magento2-german-umlaut-urls/README.md

 ## Restrictions

-This module does only affect the URL generation when URLs are auto-generated, i.e. when a new Product / Category / CMS Page is created, but the field "URL Key" is left empty.
+This module only affects the URL generation when URLs are auto-generated, i.e. when a new Product / Category / CMS Page is created, but the field "URL Key" is left empty.
 In that case, the URL key is being generated from the name.
-It doesn't effect existing Products / Categories / CMS Pages, as URL Keys are already generated for them.
+It doesn't affect existing Products / Categories / CMS Pages, as URL Keys are already generated for them.

 ## Installation